-From uplifting murals around the city, to posters and postcards of gratitude for the front line, Gravity Uplifts is filling the city with positivity from local artists.
+From uplifting murals around the city, to posters and postcards of gratitude for the front line, Gravity Uplifts filled the city with positivity from local artists.

 Thank You Front line Workers!

-A public art initiative brought to life by partnerships created in the community in the wake of COVID-19.
+A public art initiative that ran from May to September 2020, brought to life by partnerships created in the community in the wake of COVID-19.

-A series of five uplifting mural “cubes” are placed around the city.
-Each cube consists of four unique 8′ x 8′ murals created by artists in our community.
+A series of five uplifting mural “cubes” were placed around the city.
+Each cube consisted of four unique 8′ x 8′ murals created by artists in our community.

-The demand has been inspiring and we can’t stop now!
-Help us build additional cubes around by the city in partnership with Create Columbus Commission.
+The demand was inspiring and we couldn’t stop!
+We are building additional cubes around by the city in partnership with Create Columbus Commission.

-The deadline to fund another cube is May 22 and anyone can contribute via the link below.
+The deadline to fund another cube was May 22.

-Join Wild Goose Creative in a poster campaign to thank the healthcare workers of Mount Carmel East Hospital.
+Wild Goose Creative undertook a poster campaign to thank the healthcare workers of Mount Carmel East Hospital.

-Posters designed by 20 local artists hang the halls of the hospital, inspiring patients and front line workers as they pass by.
+Posters designed by 20 local artists were hung in the halls of the hospital, inspiring patients and front line workers as they passed by.

-Looking for another way to share gratitude with our healthcare heroes?
+Postcards served as another way to share gratitude with our healthcare heroes.

-Don’t forget to grab some grub while you’re there!
-Order online for no-contact delivery.
+Never forget to grab some grub while you’re there!

 Browse the Gallery